alavuvi/Ball_Game/README.md

-My first game with using a pygame module.
+My first game using a pygame module.

 Game has a basic functionality of moving ball and purple butterfly trying to catch the ball.
 Ball gets bigger everytime it eats yellow square (banana) so the game get harder as you play.